 Christina's expert tip: The trail starts from the Michael D. Thompson Trailhead in West Reno and ends up at waterfall surrounded by trees.

-This historic town was once the world's richest city thanks to the largest gold vein ever mined, the Comstock Lode.
+This historic town in the mountains above Reno was once the world's richest city thanks to the largest gold vein ever mined, the Comstock Lode.
 Little has changed since those mid-1800s days, and C Street, the main thoroughfare, still looks much as it did decades ago.
-Among the top sights are the old town cemetery, the Bucket of Blood Saloon, The Castle (the only structure untouched by the fire of 1875), Fourth Ward School, Ponderosa Saloon, and Piper Opera House.
+Among the top sights are the old town cemetery, the Bucket of Blood Saloon, The Castle (the only structure untouched by the fire of 1875), Fourth Ward School, Ponderosa Saloon, and Piper's Opera House.
 The best way to tour the city is to start at the base of the hill on C Street and work your way upward.
 This route also affords absolutely stunning views of the surrounding mountains.
 VC is a must-see for anyone interested in Wild West history.

 Recommended for Free Things to Do because: Walking around VC's streets and many events are free, but you can also visit the city's restaurants, bars and shops.